Below please find answers to clients’ frequently asked questions (FAQs) about representation by our law firm.

 - Case schedule

-- List of documents and other evidence needed in the case
+- List of documents needed for your case

-- Budget for expenses (for example, translations and government filing fees)
+- Budget for expenses (for example, government filing fees)

 We will share the plan with you and fine tune it through discussion with you.
 President Eisenhower famously said something like, “Plans are nothing; planning is everything.”
 Planning is “everything” because it’s intended to bring clarity and allows us to work together towards your stated goals.
 But plans are “nothing” because we need to be flexible enough to change them to accommodate changes in the facts, the law, or your goals.
 Please feel free to discuss proposed changes with us.